UNKNOWTROLLERHASNOTBEENSEEN/counting-tool/README.md

 # counting-tool
-it is counting the lines but it is in python so cooler
+it is counting the lines so you wont have to count it and it is cooler than the normal